-Our officers are appointed by the board of directors and serve at the discretion of the board of directors, rather than for specific terms of office, other than the Chairman of the Board which is appointed to a three year term and can only be removed for cause.
+Our officers are appointed by the board of directors and serve at the discretion of the board of directors, rather than for specific terms of office.
 Our board of directors is authorized to appoint persons to the offices set forth in our bylaws as it deems appropriate.
-Our bylaws provide that our officers may consist of a Chairman of the Board, one or more Chief Executive Officers, Chief Financial Officer, Vice Presidents, Secretary, Treasurer, Assistant Secretaries and such other offices as may be determined by the board of directors.
+Our bylaws provide that our officers may consist of a Chairman of the Board, one or more Chief Executive Officers, Chief Financial Officer, President, Vice Presidents, Secretary, Treasurer, Assistant Secretaries and such other offices as may be determined by the board of directors.